 Congratulations, you’re under contract!
 We know the contract to closing period can be one of the most stressful parts of the Austin home buying process, so we’ve put together a checklist of steps to help you.
-Check out our infographic below for a quick view of what to expect, and read below for more detailed information.

 1. Finalize Your Mortgage